jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 Evolution needs us to buy solar-power roofs, install a Hydroloop water resuser, start a 3D printing business in the garage.
-These are the new technologies that will help solve our society's problems, and put levers of power in ours hands.
+These are the new technologies that will help solve our society's problems, and put levers of power in ours hands to grow the mass-collaboration economy.

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

-Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake by "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, lobby government against you, or shut your business down.

 Technologically speaking there's absolutely no reason for this.
 How is it that Linux software is worth billions, operates every Android phone, and literally runs the internet; and you can download it by pressing this button.

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

 But to access our our car insurance policy we do what?
 What does it take to get the blueprints to our home?
-Now how do we apply the building code to our renovations?
+How do we apply the building code to our renovations?

 The rules, regulations, laws, that govern our lives is a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, or lawyers.